-School district fiscal year (2018-2019): The State's 2018-19 Enacted Budget includes nearly \$1 billion in additional education funding, representing a 3.9% increase over 2017-18.
-Approximately \$859 million of that increase is comprised of traditional public school aid, including increased Foundation Aid and full-funding of expense-based aids.
-Formula-based school aid now stands at \$26.03 billion statewide, a 3.4% increase over the last year.
-The State's 2018-19 Enacted Budget includes an increase of \$618 million in Foundation Aid for school districts.
-Foundation Aid now totals nearly \$17.8 billion statewide.
-For the seventh consecutive year, the Foundation Aid increase will be distributed using a one year, off formula methodology.
-The State's 2018-19 Enacted Budget guarantees that all school districts receive an increase in Foundation Aid over their 2017-18 levels. \$50 million of the Foundation Aid increase will be "set aside" for certain school districts to fund community schools.
-The State's 2018-19 Enacted Budget fully funds all expense-based aid for 2018-19, including building, transportation, BOCES and special education aid.
-These categories serve as State reimbursements for school district expenses made in the prior year, based on school district-specific aid ratios.
-A total of \$240 million was approved for increases in all expense-based aids in 2018-19.
-The State 2018-19 Enacted Budget allows the Governor to reduce aid to school districts mid-year if receipts from the federal government are less than what was expected.
+School district fiscal year (2018-2019): The State's 2018-2019 Enacted Budget included nearly \$1 billion in additional education funding, representing a 3.9% increase over 2017-2018.
+Approximately \$859 million of that increase was comprised of traditional public school aid, including increased Foundation Aid and full-funding of expense-based aids.
+Formula-based school aid stood at \$26.03 billion statewide, a 3.4% increase over the prior year.
+The State's 2018-19 Enacted Budget included an increase of \$618 million in Foundation Aid for school districts.
+Foundation Aid totaled nearly \$17.8 billion statewide.
+For the seventh consecutive year, the Foundation Aid increase was distributed using a one year, off formula methodology.
+The State's 2018-2019 Enacted Budget guaranteed that all school districts receive an increase in Foundation Aid over their 2017-2018 levels. \$50 million of the Foundation Aid increase was "set aside" for certain school districts to fund community schools.
+The State's 2018-2019 Enacted Budget fully funded all expense-based aid for 2018-2019, including building, transportation, BOCES and special education aid.
+These categories served as State reimbursements for school district expenses made in the prior year, based on school district-specific aid ratios.
+A total of \$240 million was approved for increases in all expense-based aids in 2018-2019.